bethschoenberg/https-github.com-nvaccess/internals.md

 ### Building NVDA

 There are times when you would like to see NVDA in action.
 To help you with this and in case you'd like to test a new feature idea, you should build NVDA from source.
-Source code compilation steps are managed by SCons, and details on how to build NVDA from source can be found in readme.txt found in the root directory of the NVDA source code.
+Source code compilation steps are managed by SCons, and details on how to build NVDA from source can be found in readme.md found in the root directory of the NVDA source code.

 ## NVDA components and source code layout